standard-fish/creative-racket-2022/README.md

-## Standard Fish Summer Picture Competition 2020 - currently on hold

-*This competition is currently on hold*
+## Racket Creative Graphics Competition 2022

 Entries need to be created with Racket or Racket language.
 * pictures